The Principal Dev – Masterclass for Tech Leads

 }

 mono-jsx provides a built-in <router> element that allows your app to render components based on the current URL.
-On client side, it listens all click events on <a> elements and asynchronously fetches the route component without reloading the entire page.
+On the client side, it listens to all click events on <a> elements and asynchronously fetches the route component without reloading the entire page.

-To use the router, you need to define your routes as a mapping of URL patterns to components and pass it to the <html> element as routes prop.
+To use the router, you need to define your routes as a mapping of URL patterns to components and pass it to the <html> element as the routes prop.
 The request prop is also required to match the current URL against the defined routes.

 const routes = {